SimaArasteh/binpool/README.md

 cd vulnerable
 ```

-Now download the source file you just obtained from the first step by running find_debian_version.py.
+Now download the source file you just obtained from the first step.
 Run the following command.

 ```
 dget -u --insecure source_file_url